TheKing0000/jss/sponsors.md

 # Sponsors

-JSS is an Open Source project that is maintained thanks to contributors and sponsors.
+JSS is an Open Source project that is maintained thanks to contributors and sponsors .

 Maintainers invest their spare time to improve and maintain the project.
 It helps a lot to know that the time spent doing this instead of working for clients is worth something.